 Don’t try to run the project without the subject matter experts involved.
 That will only result in people pushing back against the change because they feel left out.
 Instead set your implementation project up in streams of work, then allocate a stream lead who is responsible for that body of work and keeping there fellow staff updated.
 We can even organise for a meeting at your workplace to flag any accountability issues early on.
 If everyone has skin in the game, then the implementation will run a lot smoother.

-Time and attendance systems offer a multitude of benefits, but they are a shift away from the ‘normal’ process.
+Knowing how time and attendance systems work and implementing them for your business can offer a multitude of benefits, but they are a shift away from the ‘normal’ process.
 Any such shift is bound to be a little bumpy.
 Use these four tips and you’ll be sure to experience a smooth implementation of your time and attendance system.
 Contact our i3 Group team to understand what the next steps are.